The Hand of God (film): Critical response

 The film was mostly well received by critics.
-In The Guardian, Peter Bradshaw awarded the film four stars out of five, calling it an "extravagantly personal" film saying it would be "obtuse not to marvel at the exuberance, energy and vivid moment-by-moment immediacy of this movie."
-The Independent also awarded the film four stars out of a possible five.
-RogerEbert.com described the film as quintessential Sorrentino, noting that "it’s about finding character in unexpected places and making it seem both true to life and completely overwhelming".
-They also praised the cinematography of Daria D'Antonio.
-Writing in The New York Times, A.O Scott described the film as "sensual, sad and occasionally sublime."
-Like many critics, he saw the similarities between Sorrentino and Federico Fellini, suggesting that "if The Great Beauty, an Oscar winner in 2014, can be called Sorrentino’s La Dolce Vita, then this is his Amarcord".
-Referencing the autobiographical of Sorrentino's film, he concluded: "It’s a beautiful tautology: a true-to-life movie about a life made for movies."
-Filmmaker David O. Russell praised the film, saying "If the best movies are graced by something divine as well as profane, this film may prove that there is a God, who does indeed work in very mysterious ways."
+In The Guardian, Peter Bradshaw awarded the film four stars out of five, calling it an "extravagantly personal" film and saying it would be "obtuse not to marvel at the exuberance, energy and vivid moment-by-moment immediacy of this movie".
+The Independent also awarded the film four stars out of five.
+RogerEbert.com called the film quintessential Sorrentino, writing, "it's about finding character in unexpected places and making it seem both true to life and completely overwhelming" and praising Daria D'Antonio's cinematography.
+In The New York Times, A. O. Scott called the film "sensual, sad and occasionally sublime".
+Like many critics, he saw similarities between Sorrentino and Federico Fellini, writing, "if The Great Beauty, an Oscar winner in 2014, can be called Sorrentino’s La Dolce Vita, then this is his Amarcord" and "It’s a beautiful tautology: a true-to-life movie about a life made for movies."
+Filmmaker David O. Russell praised the film, saying, "If the best movies are graced by something divine as well as profane, this film may prove that there is a God, who does indeed work in very mysterious ways."

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 83% based on 158 reviews, with an average rating of 7.2/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 83% based on 156 reviews, with an average rating of 7.3/10.
 The website's critics consensus reads: "Although The Hand of God isn't Sorrentino's best work, this beautifully filmed coming-of-age story sings in a beguiling, albeit minor, key."
 Metacritic, which uses a weighted average, assigned the film a score of 76 out of 100, based on 36 critics, indicating "generally favorable" reviews.